 The third mentor was Douglas Jardine, who became England’s captain in the lead-up to the 1932-33 Ashes series.
 Jardine used Larwood as a swordsman uses a sword, but he also nurtured him, and during the heat of battle (if not afterwards) always supported him.

-I have watched newsreel footage of Larwood bowling at his peak in that 1932-33 series (available on YouTube).
+I have watched newsreel footage of Larwood bowling at his peak in that 1932-33 series (available on YouTube, one example below).
 He was a truly lovely bowler, perhaps the best I have ever watched, along with Ray Lindwall, Dennis Lillee and Richard Hadlee.
 But he was also magnificently menacing.
 His approach to the wicket was at a full sprint: he charged in, reminding me of a powerful locomotive emerging from a tunnel at full steam.
 Then came the great gathering of energy, the high left arm, the full sweep of the bowling arm, and the explosive release.
 It was said he would scrape the knuckles of his right hand against the pitch in his follow-though!
 Eerily, and despite the massive energy in his approach, he was described by his contemporaries as being “carpet-footed”, the magnificent sprint to the wicket being almost soundless.

 The great cricket writer Neville Cardus once wrote about Larwood: